mr-feek/LaravelGitHooks/README.md

 [![License](https://poser.pugx.org/mr-feek/laravel-git-hooks/license)](https://packagist.org/packages/mr-feek/laravel-git-hooks)

-This package provides a means to add custom git hooks to your laravel project.
+This package provides a way to add custom git hooks to your laravel project.
 Easily configure any artisan command to be fired throughout the git-hook process.

-By default, this package ships with artisan commands for running:
-- phpunit
-- phpcs
-- eslint
+Want to ensure that all tests pass before a bad commit is pushed?
+Now's your chance!

 Currently, the following git hooks are supported:
 - pre-commit
 - prepare-commit-msg
 - pre-push

-Need one that isn't listed here?
-Feel free to open a PR!
+- post-checkout

 ## Install